Distense/solidity-resources/README.md

 - Integer division rounds down, so avoid it until the fixed-point type is implemented or use a multiplier ([link](https://github.com/ConsenSys/smart-contract-best-practices#beware-rounding-with-integer-division))

+## Type Issues

+- The error `Accessors for mapping with dynamically-sized keys not yet implemented.` is thrown when you use a variable-sized `key` for a mapping that is **public**.
+Merely removing the `public` keyword will fix this error.
+You can use events or querying by index as workarounds.

 ## Fallback functions